Skip to main content

 • replayability

-Users highlight that the game offers infinite replayability, particularly in its multiplayer mode, emphasizing that a lack of replayability in a simulator is disappointing.
+Users highlight that the game offers high replayability, particularly in its multiplayer mode, suggesting that a lack of replayability in simulators is disappointing.
+Overall, the game's design encourages repeated playthroughs, enhancing its longevity and enjoyment.

 • “The game is infinitely replayable, especially in multiplayer mode.”